hall5714/tangular/README.md

 ## Thanks

-A special thanks to Olivier Louvignes, the developer for [AngularStrap](https://github.com/mgcrea/angular-strap/), much of the "setup" for this project was taken from his work, particularly the format of the tests, as well as setup/configuration files.
-Additionally, much of the work for this project was due to the amazing work by the developers of [Moment.js](http://momentjs.com/).
+A special thanks to [Olivier Louvignes](http://olouv.com/), the core developer of [AngularStrap](https://github.com/mgcrea/angular-strap/).
+The majority of the Grunt and Testing setup for this project was taken from AngularStrap.
+Additionally, a thanks to [Moment.js](http://momentjs.com) the library that generated the idea for Tangular.

 ## Author